BIDS-flux/BIDS-flux-docs/source/install-config/software-installation/sh-gitlab.rst

 After installation, there are additional configurations required before the pipeline is ready to pocess images.

 #.
-First, install `gitlab-runner <gitlab-runner-setup>` following the tutorials, and create the minimal number of instance-wide (can be accessed by jobs triggered from any repository, even if created after the creation of the runners) runners required.
+First, install :ref:`gitlab-runner <gitlab-runner-setup>` following the tutorials, and create the minimal number of instance-wide (can be accessed by jobs triggered from any repository, even if created after the creation of the runners) runners required.

 #.
 Create an empty new project called ni-dataops.